BrowserStackCE/Kotlin-TestNG-SDK/README.md

 This repository uses the BrowserStack SDK to run tests on BrowserStack.
 Follow the steps below to install the SDK in your test suite and run tests on BrowserStack:

+* Create sample browserstack.yml file with the browserstack related capabilities with your [BrowserStack Username and Access Key](https://www.browserstack.com/accounts/settings) and place it in your root folder.
 * Add maven dependency of browserstack-java-sdk in your pom.xml file
 ```sh
 <dependency>